 Aphids are sap-sucking insects that attack all types of deciduous trees and shrubs.
 This insect can cause damage in a variety of ways including stunted growth, mottled and wilted leaves, yellowing, and in some cases possible loss.
 They feed in clusters usually on the undersides of leaves.
 Early detection is key, so regular monitoring of your landscape is the first important step to keeping aphids under control.
 This issue also leaves a sticky honeydew beneath its canopy.

 Homeowners often error on the side of overwatering their trees and shrubs which can drown and destroy their investments.
 This is particularly true with newly planted trees.
 A good rule of thumb is to water less frequently, but more deeply.
 All vegetation achieves optimum health when their soil and roots can dry out slightly in between waterings.
 Here is an article regarding tree selection and irrigation for trees in southwestern Idaho.

 There are a lot of different types of trees in the Treasure Valley and each one has unique needs and challenges.
 We can stay ahead of most problems with a regular maintenance program that includes an early spring dormant oil and late spring systemic insecticide.
 Some trees will require additional specialized treatments.
 Visit our website to view images of these issues and to learn more about our tree care services that can protect your trees year round.
-Give us a call or email today if you would like more information about our full-season tree care program, 208-585-9400 or firstname.lastname@example.org.
+Give us a call today if you would like more information about our full-season tree care program, call 208-585-9400.